-Japanese bronze dancing boy with a drum wearing a festival headdress decorated with a bat, his robe richly decorated with gilt details on a lacquered wooden base with foliate scrolls signed Miyao 宮尾, Meiji period 1868-1912.
+Japanese bronze dancing boy with a drum wearing a festival headdress decorated with a bat, he holds a drum in his hand, the gilt details finely worked on grounds of rich brown patination, signed on a rectangular gilt plaque Miyao 宮尾, the wood lacquered base with ho-o and foliate scrolls, Meiji period (1868-1912).

 The Miyao Company founded by Miyao Eisuke had premises in both Tokyo and Yokohama, produced fine bronzes with a rich brown patina and gilded details.
 The Company exhibited at the National Industrial Exposition (Naikoku Kangyo Hakurankai) in 1881.